mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### When?

-This vote should take effect immediately after Freeroam.io launches, of course!
+This proposal should be brought to vote after Freeroam.io launches, of course!

 ### Why?